CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     ```
     The background on this is that MDW's base package *com.centurylink.mdw.node* already comes with a node_modules folder that includes all the React-related
     packages you're ever likely to need (such as react-bootstrap in the example above).
 If you want to bring your own node_modules, you'll need to include it
-    in one of your asset packages, and point your imports to that location.
+    in one of your asset packages, configure it [as described here](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw-workflow/assets/com/centurylink/mdw/react/readme.md),
+    and point your imports to that location.

-  - Save Bug.jsx with the above content, then submit a request and visit the newly-created bug task in MDWHub.
+  - Sync your server, and then submit a request and visit the newly-created bug task in MDWHub.
 It should look like this:<br>
     ![custom bug](../images/custom-bug.png)<br>

   - When a user clicks on the Save button, the following code from handleClick() is executed: